Global Content Lead - Tech & Consulting

 The best months for retail sales

-Traditionally, the best months for retail sales include November and December, largely due to the holiday season.
+Traditionally, the best retail sales by month include November and December, largely due to the holiday season.
 The period from Thanksgiving to New Year’s Day witnesses a surge in consumer spending as individuals shop for gifts, decorations, and holiday-related items.

 As a result, retailers often offer attractive discounts, promotions, and special offers during this time to capitalize on increased consumer demand.